bob123456678/TrainControl/Readme.md

 Some sample files are included in the `cs2_sample_layout` folder.

-Expanded support for CS3 layouts (and the CS3 locomotive database) is planned for the future.
+Expanded support for CS3 layouts is planned for the future.

 **Building the project from source:**